glycerine/greenpack/README.md

 allowed, and no numbers are ever deleted.
 To get the effect of deletion, add the `deprecated` value in `msg` tag.
 This is an effective tombstone.
-It allows the tools to help detect merge conflicts as soon as possible.
-If two people try to merge schemas where the same struct or field number is re-used, a schema compiler can automatically detect this update conflict, and flag the human to resolve the conflict before proceeding.
+It allows the tools (the `go` compiler and the `greenpack` code generator) to help detect merge conflicts as soon as possible.
+If two people try to merge schemas where the same struct or field number is re-used, then when `greenpack` is run to regenerate the serialization code (under `go generate`), it will automatically detect the conflict, and flag the human to resolve the conflict before proceeding.

 * All fields optional.
 Just as in msgpack2, Cap'nProto, Gobs, and Flatbuffers, all fields